eripe14/eripe14/README.md

+##General info

-👋 Hi, I’m @eripe14
+- 👋 Hi, I’m @eripe14
-👀 I’m interested in java programing
+- 👀 I’m interested in java programing
-🌱 I’m currently learning FrontEnd
+- 🌱 I’m currently learning FrontEnd
-📫 How to reach me you can write to me on discord eripe14#8442
+- 📫 How to reach me?
+You can write to me on discord eripe14#8442